ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Support: A User Issue Tracker

-* Network: Support for using Globus transfers to and from UCSF Box via {{ site.cluster.name }}
+* Network: Support for using Globus transfers to and from UCSF Box via {{ site.cluster.nickname }}

 * Compliance: Support for restricted data analysis